The Whole Story on Shin Splints

 • Running or walking on an unstable surface (like crusty snow or ice)

 • Running or walking on a side-sloping street

 To reduce the amount of shock to your legs, it is important to eliminate any heel strike while running and to reduce your heel strike while walking.
 Heel strike happens when you run with your trunk upright and reach forward with your legs as you stride … commonly called over-striding.
 ChiRunning offers a way to eliminate heel strike by leaning forward from your ankles as you run, thereby allowing your foot to strike underneath or even slightly behind your body.
-This allows you to land on your midfoot and your legs to swing to the rear as soon as your feet hit the ground, eliminating any heel strike.
+This allows your legs to swing to the rear as soon as your feet hit the ground, eliminating any heel strike.

 Learning ChiWalking can help you reduce your heel strike while walking and make sure your walking is in not exacerbating your shin splints.